lukastaegert/sinon-auto-restore/README.md

 * `.spy('method1' <,'method2' <...>>)`
     Spies on the given methods of an object.
 * `.replace('field', replacementValue)`
-    Replaces a given field with another value.
+    Replaces a given field by another value.

 All of the above methods can be chained.
 In case different method calls would modify the same field or method, only the last method call is used, i.e.,